ramonflores/SDA/README.md

 ## Finally
+We really hope this work might be useful for you because that is its purpose.
+Check the **SDA user guide.pdf** to know more about SDA.

+### Contact
 We will feel it great if you test this script and make us greetings, comments or report us any bug or fail.
 Please, contact us.

-Check the **SDA user guide.pdf** to know more about SDA.

-### Contact
 Ramon Flores (ramon.flores.r@outlook.com)

 [1]: http://trinotate.github.io/